Phoenix-ju/greenhouses-in-France/README.md

 ## Goal
 The primary objective of this study is to derive an inventory of greenhouses and farm structures in Provence Alpes-Cote-d'Azure (***PACA***), France using remote sensing data and machine learning techniques.
 The study aims to train the algorithm to identify greenhouses in the area.

 Several data sources were used for the project.
 Their descriptions are provided below.
 In general, the data consists of satellite-derived information, which, after additional processing, will be utilized in a GIS program to identify greenhouses in the designated region.
-The use of multiple sources simultaneously is necessary for further result validation and for the outcomes accuracy increase.
+The use of multiple sources simultaneously is necessary for further result validation and for the increse of outcomes accuracy.

 **__Literature overview (to be continued..)__**
 #### 1. [Object-Based Greenhouse Mapping Using Very High Resolution Satellite Data and Landsat 8 Time Series](https://www.mdpi.com/144558)